jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Inheritance/task.md

 <div class="hint">

-Note that the position of the `CircleGameObject` is a position of its circle's center.
+Note that the position of a `CircleGameObject` corresponds to the center of its circle.

 </div>